South Carolina · South

 Peak-season modeled risk.
 Tick risk is local, even within one county.

-At the summer peak, tick risk across Greenville County runs from Travelers Rest (moderate) at the high end to Simpsonville (moderate) at the low end.
-The difference is habitat: forest cover across the county ranges from 50% to 57%, and more forest and woodland edge means more places ticks can quest for a host.
+At the summer peak, tick risk across Greenville County runs from Tigerville (moderate) at the high end to Greer (moderate) at the low end.
+The difference is habitat: forest cover across the county ranges from 40% to 78%, and more forest and woodland edge means more places ticks can quest for a host.

 Tick species in Greenville County